Seven Keys to Baldpate (1935 film)

-Seven Keys to Baldpate is a 1935 film directed by William Hamilton and Edward Killy and starring Gene Raymond and Eric Blore.
+Seven Keys to Baldpate is a 1935 American comedy mystery film directed by William Hamilton and Edward Killy and starring Gene Raymond and Eric Blore.
 It is one of several filmed versions based on the popular 1913 play.

+Plot

+A writer, looking for some peace and quiet in order to finish a novel, takes a room at the Baldpate Inn.
+However, peace and quiet are the last things he gets, as there are some very strange goings-on at the establishment.